-All Duke University license applications must be processed with the assistance of the Office of Export Controls.
+All Duke University export license applications must be processed with the assistance of the Office of Export Controls.

 Licenses are issued for specific goods to identified recipients.
 The government will not issue a blanket export license.